X Factor (Czech and Slovak TV series)

-X Factor Slovakia is a Czech and Slovak reality television music competition created by Simon Cowell and produced by FremantleMedia, on TV Prima and TV JOJ.
-Based on the original UK show, and an addition to The X Factor franchise, the series finds new singing talent (solo artists and groups ages 12 and over), drawn from public auditions, and they compete against each other for votes.
-The winner is determined by the show's viewers SMS text voting, and is awarded a recording contract, worth €200,000.
+X Factor Slovakia is a reality television music competition based in Slovakia that aired on TV Prima and TV JOJ.
+As part of The X Factor franchise created by Simon Cowell and produced by Fremantle Media, the series finds new singing talent (solo artists and groups ages 12 and over), drawn from public auditions, and they compete against each other for votes.
+The winner is determined by the show's viewers SMS text voting and is awarded a recording contract worth €200,000.

-The original judging consisted of Celeste Buckingham, Ondřej Brzobohatý, Sisa Sklovská and Oto Klempíř and Martin "Pyco" Rausch as hosts.

-In December it was announced casting in Czech Republic.
-TV Prima broadcasting this season for Czech viewers and TV JOJ for Slovakian.

 History

-TV Prima and TV JOJ has licence for X Factor since 2011.
-Season in 2012 and 2013 was cancelled.
-In winter 2013, open casting was held in Slovakia and later in Czech Republic.
-In first season are 4 category: Boys, Girls, Groups and Over 28s.
-On January 3, 2014 the first judge of judging panel was announced – Celeste Buckingham.
-On January 21, 2014 was announced host Martin "Pyco" Rausch.
-On January 29, the entire judging panel was announced, including Celeste Buckingham, Sisa Sklovská, Ondřej Brzobohatý and Oto Klempíř.
+TV Prima and TV JOJ came to an agreement to license X Factor in 2011.
+Open casting was held in Slovakia and later in the Czech Republic around winter 2013.
+Four categories were presented in the first season: Boys, Girls, Groups and Over 28.
+Celeste Buckingham was announced first judge of judging panel on 3 January 2024, followed by Martin Rausch on 21 January.
+On 29 January, Sisa Sklovská, Ondřej Brzobohatý, and Oto Klempíř were added as judging panels.